cyverse/atmosphere-guides/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify that the compiled changes look accurate by viewing the HTML site
 - [ ] If applicable, [Example link to the PR](https://example.test/doc#new_section) to give context to the documentation
 - [ ] Have at least one other contributor review and approve your changes

-## Checklist after merging Pull Requests
-- [ ] `make gh-pages-commit` to update static site (see "Pusblishing to GitHub Pages" in README.md)